|Best Time To Go||Currency||Major Airports||Souvenirs|

 Stair Entrance upto 2nd Floor – €7,00 for adults, €50 for children (12-24) years, €3,00 for children ( 4-11) years, differently abled and French job seekers

 Situated in the heart of the city, Louvre is the most visited and most popular art museum and gallery in the entire world.
 It is also amongst the most beautiful places to visit in Paris.
 Spread over sprawling 21,000 hectares, this museum is located in a royal fort, also called the Louvre.
 The relics of the same are still visible in the basement area.

-As one of the most crowded tourist places in Paris, this lavish and exotic museum is divided into several sections – Egyptian antiquities, oriental antiquities, Islamic art, Greek and Roman art, paintings, objects of art, sculptures of medieval period, and graphic art to name a few.
+As one of the most crowded tourist places to see in Paris, this lavish and exotic museum is divided into several sections – Egyptian antiquities, oriental antiquities, Islamic art, Greek and Roman art, paintings, objects of art, sculptures of medieval period, and graphic art to name a few.

 Don’t miss: Leonardo da Vinci’s Mona Lisa, Winged Victory of Samothrace, Michelangelo’s Dying Slave, Lamassus, and Great Sphinx of Tanis